tonyx/Sharpino/README.md

     - Any functional language from the ML family language in my opinion is a good fit for the following reasons:
         - Events are immutable, building the state of the aggregates is a function of those events.
         - Discriminated Unions are suitable to represent events and commands.
-        - The use of the lambda expression is a nice trick for the undoers (the _under_ is returned as a lambda that retrieves the context for applying the undo, and returns another lambda that actually can "undo" the command).
+        - The use of the lambda expression is a nice trick for the undoers (the _under_ is returned as a lambda that retrieves the context for applying the undo and returns another lambda that actually can "undo" the command).
-        - It is a .net language, so you can use all the .net ecosystem.
+        - It is a .net language, so you can use everything in the .net ecosystem (including C# libraries).
 - Can it be used in production?
     - I don't how well it could scale at the moment because the IStorage interface has basically only an in-memory (for development) and Postgres implementation (for production) and I don't know how well can it scale using it.
-I have support for EventStoreDB, but it is still experimental.
+I started also supporting EventStoreDB, but it is still experimental.

 - What about porting (rewriting) to other languages?
     - Many concepts I used in the "sample" application are typical F#, so I would say it is not convenient rewriting them in C#.
 Another functional language supporting Discriminated Unions would be ok.
 I think that Rust, Ocaml, Erlang, and Haskell... can be good candidates for easy porting.